Huetiful/Huetiful/README.md

 ## Try it now!

-You can try MedFluffy now by downloading the app [here](https://kampusmerdeka.kemdikbud.go.id/).
+You can try Huetiful now by downloading the app [here](https://kampusmerdeka.kemdikbud.go.id/).

 ## Contact The Developers